awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 Modifying an RDS Custom for Oracle DB instance is similar to modifying an Amazon RDS instance, but you can only do the following:
 + Change the DB instance class\.
 + Increase the allocated storage for your DB instance\.
-+ Change the storage type from io1 to gp2, or gp2 to io1\.
++ Change the storage type to io1, gp2, or gp3\.
-+ Change the Provisioned IOPS, if you're using the io1 storage type\.
++ Change the Provisioned IOPS, if you're using the io1 or gp3 storage types\.

 **Topics**
 + [Requirements and limitations when modifying your DB instance storage](#custom-managing.storage-modify)